gschmutz/bigdata-spark-workshop/06-data-types/README.md

 # Working with different data types

 In this workshop we will working with various data types.
-To make it not more complex then necessary, we just use the local filesystem to store the data using different data types and not S3 object storage.
+To make it not more complex than necessary, we just use the local filesystem to store the data using different data types and not S3 object storage.

+We assume that the **Data Platform** described [here](../01-environment) is running and accessible.

 ## Read CSV File